SHARE

 How I Got My Start

-I have been selling my photography since 2010, and I started with farmers markets each Saturday morning in the city and a drive to the suburbs.
-Over the years, I tried as many art fair opportunities as I could apply to, mostly in the suburbs.
-I learned by trial and error, which worked the best for me.
-When I first applied to Wells Street Art Fair, I got waitlisted and was not accepted.
+I have been selling my photography since 2010, starting with farmers’ markets each Saturday morning in the city and driving to the suburbs.
+Over the years, I tried as many art fair opportunities as I could apply to, mainly in the suburbs.
+I learned through trial and error, which ultimately worked best for me.
+When I first applied to the Wells Street Art Fair, I was waitlisted and not accepted.
 I continued to apply and was accepted the following year.
 Wells Street Art Fair is a core part of my business each year.

-A lot of work goes into an art fair, if it is one per year or one every weekend.
-The weather is a big factor, and I have been through it all.
+A lot of work goes into organizing an art fair, whether it is held once a year or every weekend.
+The weather is a significant factor, and I have experienced it all.
 We had the best weather weekend for an art fair I can remember back in 2020, and there was no art fair.
 Please keep your fingers crossed for a good weather weekend.

 A Few Facts You May Not Know About Art Fairs

-We have to apply and pay a jury fee to get in.
+We must apply and pay a jury fee to gain entry.
 Applications start in the fall and end at the end of the year.
 Artists get their acceptance early in the year and have to decide to participate or decline the invitation.
-It costs to apply to each show, and there is a booth fee.
+It costs to apply to each show, and a booth fee is also required.
 Corner booths cost extra.

-Artists are in charge of their setup and booth.
+Artists are responsible for their own setup and booth.
 Each booth is brought by the artist and is set up late at night or early morning before the art fair begins.
 The booths can be very expensive.

 What to Expect This Weekend in Chicago